binarykore/php-dev/README.md

 #### PHP Developer Tools:

-* Soon to be, Information Security Tools in Recognizing and Helping build/compile PHP Extensions..
+* Soon to be, Information Security Tools in Recognizing and Helping build / compile PHP Extensions..
 * This is maintained by me, As an Open Source (FOSS) Dev-Kit for Building PHP Extensions..

 #### Compatibility: